-The weekly online 11th step meditation group met for the first time one year ago August 2017.
+The weekly online 11th step meditation group met for the first time in August 2017.
 There were many ‘opportunities’ to practice tolerance and patience as elders like myself learned to navigate our way to ‘the chapel’ which began in rather noisy confusion, but has grown with practice into silence and simplicity!
 Every week one or more in the group receive a message on our screens – “you have an unstable connection.”
 A good reminder of why we meditate twice a day!

 The opportunity to share this way of prayer online has been one of the greatest gifts for the growth of this outreach.
 Today we are finding renewed friendships from around the globe along with new friends joining us from Centering Prayer 12 step Outreach and people seeking online for a way to practice meditation in their Christian faith